htcondor/htcondor/docs/man-pages/condor_q.rst

 may be modified by specifying one of the general options.

-**As of version 8.5.2, condor_q defaults to querying only the current user’s jobs.
+**As of version 8.5.2, condor_q defaults to querying only the current user's jobs.
 This default is overridden when the restriction list has usernames and/or job ids, when the -submitter or -allusers arguments are specified, or when the current user is a queue superuser.
 It can also be overridden by setting the CONDOR_Q_ONLY_MY_JOBS configuration macro to